TYPO3GmbH/site-intercept/README.md

 ## List of services interacted with

 - forge.typo3.com - Create an issue on forge if a github core pull request is transformed to a gerrit core patch and forge issue.
 - review.typo3.com (gerrit) - Gerrit calls /gerrit if new core patches are pushed, intercept votes on gerrit for completed bamboo builds, intercept pushes patches to gerrit if a github pull request is transformed to a gerrit core patch and forge issue.
--   bamboo.typo3.com - Trigger test builds for core patches, trigger documentation rendering builds
 - github.com - repository hooks trigger: git subtree split, git subtree tagging, pull request handling, documentation rendering. intercept pushes patches and tags to core subtree split repositories.
 - rabbitmq.typo3.com - intercept web controls push new subtree split & tag jobs to a rabbitmq queue, a intercept cli job connects to rabbit to handle these jobs.
 - elk.typo3.com (graylog) - intercept logs details to graylog, the web intercept interface reads various log entries and renders them.
 - typo3.slack.com - intercept pushs messages to slack for failed nightly builds
 - sqlite - a local sqlite, stores users, documentation details, information if a single core nightly build has been rebuild already
 - Discord - Creating and sending webhooks in Discord

 ## Architecture